ranjannalini10/energy_appliance_prediction/README.md

 Windspeed: The wind speed in m/s

-Visibility: The visibility in km
+Visibility: The visibility in kms.

 Tdewpoint: The dew point temperature in Celsius